SRI-CSL/radler/examples/android/README.rst

 -  Android NDK
    https://developer.android.com/ndk

-Demo #1 Sensing and controlling of Android device via ROS-enabled Android application using gradle-android studio environment
+Demo #1 Sensing and controlling of Android device via ROS-enabled Android application using Gradle-Android studio environment
 ------------------------------------------------------------------------------------------------------------------------------

 Our example included in android\_core directory is based on the tutorial example (android\_tutorial\_pubsub) from